Easy Bacon Blue Cheese Dip

 This dip is incredibly versatile and makes a great centerpiece for a party spread.
 Serve it with raw vegetables, tortilla chips, grilled baguette slices, or hot pretzel bites.
 Or with my savory homemade crackers or my everything crackers.
 It’s also excellent on apple or pear slices.

+It pairs beautifully with other dips too.
+Put together a spread of warm, mouth-watering options by serving it alongside my sweet sausage dip and my cast iron skillet crab dip.
 But this dip isn’t just for dipping — try it as a bold topping for burgers, buffalo chicken sandwiches, or roast beef subs.
 It’s also incredible on baked potatoes or spooned over a hot grilled steak.
 You might find you enjoy it even more this way.

 - Roast the garlic: Roasting not only softens garlic’s sharpness but also brings out a subtle sweetness and nutty depth — just use a few extra cloves to maintain a strong presence in the dip.